lukefleed/website/src/data/blog/memory.md

 description: "From hardware to aliasing rules: understanding how C, C++, and Rust map types to memory."
 ---

+This article is the first part of a series exploring how C, C++, and Rust manage memory at a low level.
+We will start from the hardware perspective: how memory is represented as bytes, and then build up to how each language maps types onto that memory, the rules they impose, and the implications for ownership and safety.

 ## Table of contents

 ## Memory Is Just Bytes